 I'm very pleased with the Rotofab I installed about 3 months ago!
 I've seen no noticeable improvement in fuel economy but I have a heavy foot and love the deep growl of the intake.
 It feels stronger to me but hard to really measure other than seat of my pants and sound improvement under the hood, but I absolutely love the way it looks.....especially compared to the stock bread-box intake!

 Went in for my first rear window leak repair job last week, service rep said they've done a few now with success.
 The work invoice shows they applied hi-tech sealer to top of rear window and redid the spoiler bolts...per Chevy Bulletin 18-NA-383.
 Still leaking as much now (if not more) when I washed it a few days later.
 Scheduled to return next week for round two!
 THIS SUCKS CHEVROLET, IT"S A DAMN SHAME....YOU ALMOST BUILT A GREAT TRUCK!
 Considering all the comments and failed repair attempts I'm losing more confidence in CHEVROLET with every post!!
-I'll be spreading the word to be on the lookout with every Silverado owner I speak to!
-GREAT MARKETING CONCEPT, CHEVROLET!!!!!

 I like these and so far they are doing a great job, though its fair to point out I've only got about 6500 miles of mostly highway and city driving!
 Are they like what you are running?